 “Whenever we have potential litigation issues, the first and only person I call is Shawn.
 I trust Shawn and his judgment, and as a client confidently rely on him.”

-Whether it’s winning a $162-million antitrust judgment, obtaining $450 million in settlements in a False Claims Act case, or securing the voluntary dismissal of a $300-million fraud case, I focus on all types of heavyweight litigation – for both plaintiffs and defendants.
+I focus on all types of heavyweight litigation for plaintiffs and defendants and have secured $450 million in settlements in a False Claims Act case, obtained the voluntary dismissal of a $300 million fraud case, and won multiple $30+ million trial and arbitration awards.
 I bring a can-do attitude and a work ethic that never quits.
 My clients describe me as “a passionate advocate,” “a skilled tactician,” and “meticulous” in my preparation.

 I’ve been fortunate enough to catch the attention of others.